Volkswagen Golf Mk8: Powertrain

-TSI models sold in Euro 5 Compliant Countries, such as Australia, will at launch feature one option, a 1.4 litre turbocharged petrol engine (TSI) with 110 kW.
-Unlike previous Golf's which featured a 7-speed dual clutch gearbox (DSG), this engine will be paired with a traditional 8-speed torque converter automatic.
+TSI models sold in Euro 5 compliant countries, such as Australia, will at launch feature one option, a 1.4-litre turbocharged petrol engine (TSI) with 110 kW.
+Unlike previous Golfs which featured a 7-speed dual-clutch gearbox (DSG), this engine will be paired with a traditional 8-speed torque converter automatic.
 The transmission choice is due in part to the specific engine calibration (and automatic transmission combination) developed to meet Australia's outdated Euro 5 emissions regulations introduced in 2009, which are about a decade behind European standards.